 You can either change the servername you use with the instructions above, or accept the new certificate in your mail app.
 This certificate is completely safe for you to accept.
 Once your mail client saves the new certificate, your email client functions normally again.

 Mac Mail users: There have been a few reported issues with Mac Mail not saving the new certificate at first.
 You may need to accept the certificate several times with the 'Continue' button.
 Some users report that after a few tries, the certificate is saved.
-If it still cannot connect after these attempts, make sure you use the mail cluster for the Mail Server name on your account (e.g., sub5.mail.dreamhost.com).
-You can see which mail cluster your account users in the panel on the (Panel > 'Support' > 'Data Centers') page.
+If it still cannot connect after these attempts, make sure you use the mail server name on your account (e.g., imap.dreamhost.com or pop.dreamhost.com).

 iPhone (iOS) users: Open 'Settings > Mail > Accounts', tap the account and address, and then re-enter the hostname.
 If this doesn't work, try setting up email as a new account.
 Go to 'Settings > Mail > Accounts > Add Account'.
 If the message 'Cannot Verify Server Identity' appears, tap the 'Details' option below that message, and then tap the Trust button in the top-right corner:

 Be sure to save your changes.
 If needed, repeat this process 2–3 times to take effect permanently.
-You should also use your mail cluster for the Mail Server name on your account with this setup.
-You can visit the setting up email on an iPhone for more information.
+You should also use your mail server name.
+Visit the setting up email on an iPhone article for more information.